ethanokamura/perfectline/src/content/linked-list/constructors.md

 order: 2
 ---

 In this section, we should create some ways for us to build our list!
-We need to alocate the memory necessary to hold our data.
+We need to allocate the memory necessary to hold our data.
 While we're at it, we should also create a destructor.
 The destructor will clean up any memory that must be deallocated.
 This will prevent **memory leaks**.
 All the constructors and destructors will be public member functions!

 ## Memory Leak
-When a long running program that has allocated memory, never gives back or deletes the allocation.
+When a long-running program that has allocated memory, never gives back or deletes the allocation.

 `valgrind` helps debug stuff like segmentation faults or memory leaks.